Why Harris wants to unmute Trump | KRDO

 An open mic could encapsulate Trump’s struggles

-An open mic would test the Republican nominee’s self-discipline in a debate with Harris, at a time when GOP strategists are pleading with him to stick to policy and quit his smash mouth politics for the good of his campaign.
+An open mic would have tested the Republican nominee’s self-discipline in a debate with Harris, at a time when GOP strategists are pleading with him to stick to policy and quit his smash mouth politics for the good of his campaign.

 Visuals of Trump talking over and openly disrespecting the woman who has a chance to be the first Black woman president would speak for themselves.
 Harris would also have a chance to demonstrate strength in standing up to Trump by reprising her famous riposte in the Pence debate.
 Histrionics by Trump that came across as sexist or had racial overtones could alienate female, minority and suburban voters who could be vital in swing states in November.